-Since exocrine pancreatic insufficiency isn’t necessarily the first thing that someone decides to look up while “surfing the web”, we can naturally assume that you either suspect something might be wrong with your dog or your dog has already been diagnosed with this condition and now you’re looking to learn a little bit more about what exocrine pancreatic insufficiency is.
+Since exocrine pancreatic insufficiency isn’t necessarily the first thing that someone decides to look up while “surfing the web,” we can naturally assume that you either suspect something might be wrong with your dog or your dog has already been diagnosed with this condition.
+Now, you want to learn more about exocrine pancreatic insufficiency.

 Which makes perfect…

-Exocrine Pancreatic Insufficiency (EPI) sounds like a very complicated disease but it actually has a very simple concept.
-EPI in dogs is primarily caused by pancreatic acinar atrophy (PAA) which disturbs the pancreatic acinar cells that secrete enzymes in the pancreas.
+Exocrine Pancreatic Insufficiency (EPI) sounds like a highly complex disease, but it has a straightforward concept.
+In dogs, EPI is primarily caused by pancreatic acinar atrophy (PAA), which disturbs the pancreatic acinar cells that secrete enzymes in the pancreas.

 This causes…